Braid variety cluster structures, II: general type: Cluster algebras

 For the rest of this subsection, we assume that all seeds are integral.
-Following~\cite[Section~5.1]{LS}, a seed $\Sigma$ is \emph{really full rank} if the columns of $\tB$ span $\Z^n$ over $\Z$.
-We will prove this for the seeds $\Sbr$ from \cref{sec:deodhar-geometry} in \cref{cor:really_full_rank}.
+Following~\cite[Section~5.1]{LS}, a seed $\Sigma$ is \emph{full rank} if $\tB$ has rank $n$ and is \emph{really full rank} if the rows of $\tB$ span $\Z^n$ over $\Z$.
+We will prove the seeds $\Sbr$ from~\eqref{eq:sig-br-def} are really full rank in \cref{cor:really_full_rank}.
+Note that begin (really) full rank is invariant under mutation.

 Let $X$ be an irreducible complex algebraic variety of dimension $\npm$.
 A \emph{seed on $X$} is an abstract seed $\Sigma = (T, \x, \d, \omega)$ together with an identification $T \subset X$ of $T$ with an open dense subset of $X$.
 The inclusion $T \hookrightarrow X$ induces an identification of the field $\C(X)$ of rational functions on $X$ with the field of rational functions $\C(\x) := \C(x_1,\ldots,x_\npm)$ in the initial cluster variables $\x$.
 In practice, we abuse notation and write $\x$ for a tuple of elements in $\C(X)$.